awsdocs/aws-cloud9-user-guide/doc_source/tutorial.rst

 -----------------------

 The :guilabel:`Process List` shows all of the running processes.
 You can stop or even forcibly stop processes that you don't want to run anymore.
-To see how the :guilabel:`Process List` window works, do the following:
+To see how the :guilabel:`Process List` window works, do the following.

 #.
 Show the :guilabel:`Process List` by choosing :menuselection:`Tools, Process List` on the menu bar.
 #.
 Find a process.
 In the :guilabel:`Process List`, type the name of the process.
 #.
 Stop or forcibly stop a process.
-In the list of processes, choose the process, and then choose :guilabel:`Kill` or :guilabel:`Force Kill`, as follows:
+In the list of processes, choose the process, and then choose :guilabel:`Kill` or :guilabel:`Force Kill`, as follows.

 .. image:: images/ide-process-list.png
    :alt: Process list in the AWS Cloud9 IDE